sirosen/globus-sdk-python/docs/core/paging.rst

 method is said to be "unpaginated", and returns a single page of results.
 The paginated variant, prefixed with ``paginated.``, returns a paginated.

-For example, :py:class:`~globus_sdk.TransferClient` has a paginated method, :py:meth:`~globus_sdk.TransferClient.endpoint_search`.
+For example, :class:`globus_sdk.TransferClient` has a paginated method, :py:meth:`~globus_sdk.TransferClient.endpoint_search`.
 Once you have a client object, calls to the unpaginated method are done like so: